 Test Database Connection

-After securing the installation, verify you can connect to MySQL with the root account:
+After securing the installation, verify you can connect to MySQL with the root account.
+The -u flag specifies the username and -p prompts for the password:

 mysql -u root -p